rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 )(Navigation);
 {{< /highlight >}}

-- in the Account component, the authenticated user is used to display the email address of the user
+In the Account component, the authenticated user is used to display the email address of the user.
+There you need to inject the MobX session store as well.

 In *src/components/Account.js* file: